examfx-logo-color-blog

 That’s why the insurance license background check is such an important step in your pursuit of becoming an insurance agent.

-As you learn about how to become a licensed insurance agent, you probably want to know how long it takes to get an insurance license.
-It can take as little as a few weeks or up to a couple of months to obtain your insurance license, depending on your state’s specific requirements.
+As you learn how to become a licensed insurance agent, you probably want to know how long it takes to get an insurance license.
+Depending on your state's specific requirements, obtaining your insurance license can take as little as a few weeks or up to a couple of months.

 Some state DOIs have a minimum prelicensing study requirement, ranging from 20 to 200 hours per line of authority.
-The most efficient way to prepare for the state licensing exam is to enroll in a high-quality, insurance prelicensing course that has a proven track record of success.
-With so much riding on this exam, using a prelicensing exam provider will not only make your studying more effective but will also increase your ability to quickly pass your exam and obtain your license.
+The most efficient way to prepare for the state licensing exam is to enroll in a high-quality insurance prelicensing course with a proven success track record.
+With so much riding on this exam, using a prelicensing exam provider will not only make your studying more effective but will also increase your ability to pass your exam on your first try and quickly obtain your license.

-The total cost of becoming a licensed insurance agent varies state by state.
+The total cost of becoming a licensed insurance agent varies from state to state.
 It may include the cost of a prelicensing course, state insurance license exam fees, and an application fee.

-Just like insurance license costs, state licensing requirements also vary state by state.
-Items such as certification requirements, hours of prelicensing study, and state exam scores are all regulated by your state’s DOI.
+Just like insurance license costs, state licensing requirements vary from state to state.
+Your state's DOI regulates items such as certification requirements, hours of prelicensing study, and state exam specifications.

 It’s very important for candidates to familiarize themselves with the state insurance licensing regulations.
 At ExamFX, we’ve made the process simple by building a comprehensive State Insurance Prelicensing Requirement page.
-Just navigate to the website and click on your state.
+Just navigate to the website and click on your resident state (the state where you live or work and where you will be primarily conducting business).
+Your resident license comes first.
+Then, when you want to transact business in other states, you will apply (and pay) for a nonresident license in those other states, but you don’t have to study or take another exam.

-All states require that candidates pass a licensing exam for the major lines of authority.
+All states require candidates to pass a licensing exam for the major lines of authority.
 While the core information on the exam is similar, individual state regulations may differ.
-That’s why it’s so important to review the state exam content outline, available on your testing provider’s website.
+That’s why reviewing the state exam content outline is so important, available on your testing provider’s website.
 The outline provides specific information about the exam, including testable concepts, state regulations, the number of questions on the exam, and the number of questions by topic.
 Becoming thoroughly familiar with your state’s specific guidelines will help you stay focused in your studies and pass your exam.

-A career in insurance offers you freedom and flexibility from a traditional 9-to-5 desk job, a relatively easy transition into a financial services career, and a potential for earning a great income.
+A career in insurance sales offers you freedom and flexibility from a traditional 9-to-5 desk job, a relatively easy transition into a financial services career, and a potential for earning a high income.

-Yes, it is!
-The U.S. Department of Labor February 2023 Jobs Report revealed that there are more than 6.6 million people currently employed in the finance and insurance sectors.
+Yes!
+The U.S. Department of Labor February 2023 Jobs Report revealed that there are more than 6.6 million people employed in the finance and insurance sectors.

 • Make a difference in their communities